hradiladam/calculator-fixed/TESTS/playwright-tests/README.md

 ## End-to-end testing with Playwright

-This project includes automated E2E and UI tests for the calculator using **Playwright**.
-The tests are written in TypeScript and verify user interactions across both the frontend UI and backend API.
+This project includes automated E2E and UI tests for the calculator using Playwright.
+The tests are written in TypeScript and validate user interactions and visual feedback across the frontend interface.
+API behavior is tested separately using Postman.

 ### Test Overview